Satsaa/Nomodbot/README.md

 ```
 add | del | notcasesensitive | cAseSensitive
 ```
-Accepted when the input is exactly the same (case-sensitive if the parameter name contains uppercase characters).
+Accepted when the input is the same as the parameter name (case-sensitive if the parameter name contains uppercase letters).
-Input is converted to lowercase if only lowercase characters were in the parameter
+Input is converted to lowercase if only lowercase characters appeared in the parameter name.

 ### Variable parameter
 ```